-The academic approach to wellbeing programs has limitations when we start talking about employee morale.
-As the CEO of WellSteps, a company with dozens of employees, I see the impact of our own wellbeing program in a very different light.
-Employee morale is a huge factor in the success or failure of any business and a good wellbeing program helps employees be happy and healthy.
+The academic approach to well-being programs has limitations when we start talking about employee morale.
+As an internal observer, it is easy to see how our own well-being program impacts employee – but it is still difficult to measure and evaluate.
+Employee morale is a huge factor in the success or failure of any business and a good well-being program helps employees be happy and healthy.

 Many of you have probably studied Maslow’s needs hierarchy.
 The pyramid shown below shows the different needs that we have as humans.
 The most important and life sustaining needs are the bottom of the pyramid, the base of the pyramid.

 These include things like food, water, shelter, social interactions, etc. Without these basic needs being fulfilled we could die or just suffer through life.
 The top half of the hierarchy shows the kinds of things we’d like to have once our basic needs have been met.
 Not everyone gets to fulfill these higher needs, and their lives are not as rewarding as they could be.